weaveworks/weave-gitops/doc/spike/app-notifications.md

 See [issue](https://github.com/weaveworks/weave-gitops/issues/1349) for complete details

+## Terminology
+**Flux Source** A source in the Flux sense
+**Flux Applier** A flux kustomization or helm release **App Instance** An application + environment running on a cluster.
+There can be many app instances on a cluster.

+## Target Outcome/Requirements
+* Single Alert defintion per application
+* Application environment can modify/overwrite Alert definition
+* Single Alert instance per app instance
+* Alert instance lifecycle is tied with the app instance lifecycle
+* Flux Providers can be shared between Alert Instances.
+* When an app instance is deployed, its Alert Instance (if defined) should also be deployed
+* Alerts must be included in the Application status

 ## Alternatives
 ### Existing flux tooling
 Utilize existing tools `flux create alert` and either export it to the cluster git-repo or just have it generated directly in the cluster.
 Perform the same operations for providers.
 The user manages secrets used by the provider manually.